verrazzano/docs/content/en/docs/customize/prometheus.md

 For more information about setting component overrides, see [Customizing the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).

-After you alertmanager is enabled, you can deploy alert rules to get proactive alerts.
+After you have enabled alertmanager, you can deploy alert rules to get proactive alerts.
-To create a TestAlertRule, run the following command.
+To create a `TestAlertRule`, run the following command.
 ```yaml
 kubectl apply -f - <<EOF
 apiVersion: monitoring.coreos.com/v1